Chocolate Hazelnut Spread aka Nutella

 For those following a low-carb or Keto diet, liquid Stevia drops work really well in this because they give you a lot of incremental control over the level of sweetness.
 For this recipe, I used about 30 drops to get the mixture to my own preferred level of sweetness.

-If you prefer a granulated option, Stevia in the Raw or Lakanto Monkfruit Sweetener are also great zero carb options, but you’ll want to start small and build incrementally as they pack a sweet punch.
+If you prefer a granulated option, Stevia in the Raw or Lakanto Monkfruit Sweetener are also great zero carb options, but you'll want to start small and build incrementally as they pack a sweet punch.
 I prefer to stay away from Xylitol completely because it is highly toxic to pets.
-When using a zero carb sweetener, I estimate that the net carb count for this recipe is 2g per 2 tbsp serving.
+When using a zero carb sweetener, I estimate that the net carb count for this recipe is 2g per 2 tablespoon serving.

 Do you need any special equipment to make this recipe?